Skip to content

 5. Documentation complexity.
 Multi-unit losses require coordinated documentation across owners, the manager, and contractors.

-Coverage parts in a typical Florida condo master policy
+What coverage parts are in a typical Florida condo master policy?

 2. Master-and-HO-6 parallel intake.
 Unit owners with damage are coordinated with the association claim so HO-6 carriers and the master carrier can be put on coherent notice simultaneously.